TW-ASMP/TWmaximoConfig/Structural Hierarchy/03_space_hierarchy.md

-# Toronto Water Highest Level Spatial Hierarchy
+# TW Highest Level Spatial Hierarchy

 ## The Hierarchy
-- Spaces in Toronto Water
+- Spaces in TW
     - Spaces in Drinking Water System
         - Spaces in Drinking Water Treatment
         - Spaces in Distribution Pumping Stations